-This award honors individuals, organizations, or businesses with a commitment to positive human relations in Greenville.
-It recognizes an individual and a business (organization) that have made Greenville a better place through their commitment to promote social, racial, and economic justice; defending human rights; and/or enhancing the dignity of all people.
+Best-Irons Humanitarian Awards honors individuals, organizations/businesses with a commitment to positive human relations in Greenville.
+It recognizes an individual and a business (organization) that has made Greenville a better place through their commitment to promote social, racial and economic justice; defending human rights; and/or enhancing the dignity of all people.
 Recipients may be considered “unsung heroes” who have energized others to improve the opportunities and quality of life for residents of Greenville and have unselfishly shared their time and expertise and consistently and willingly extended a helping hand to others – often without seeking recognition.
+Categories are: (1) Individual Award, and (2) Business/Organization Award.

 - Recruitment and retention of an excellent and diverse staff, faculty, or student body.